ropensci-archive/opendata/opendata.md

 -   <pkg>dismo</pkg>: Species distribution modeling, with wrappers to Google APIs for maps and geocoding.
 -   <pkg>ecoengine</pkg>: ecoengine (<http://ecoengine.berkeley.edu/>) provides access to more than 2 million georeferenced specimen records from the Berkeley Natural History Museums. <http://bnhm.berkeley.edu/>.
 [Source on GitHub](https://github.com/ropensci/ecoengine)
 -   <pkg>ecoretriever</pkg>: Provides an R interface to the [EcoData Retriever](http://ecodataretriever.org/) via the EcoData Retriever's command line interface.
 The EcoData Retriever automates the tasks of finding, downloading, and cleaning ecological datasets, and then stores them in a local database (including SQLite, MySQL, etc.).
 [Source on GitHub](https://github.com/ropensci/ecoretriever/).
--   <pkg>flora</pkg>: Retrieve taxonomical information of botanical names from the Flora do Brasil website.
 -   <pkg>neotoma</pkg>: Programmatic R interface to the Neotoma Paleoecological Database.
 [Source on GitHub](https://github.com/ropensci/neotoma)
 -   <pkg>paleobioDB</pkg>: Functions to wrap each endpoint of the PaleobioDB API, plus functions to visualize and process the fossil data.
 The API documentation for the Paleobiology Database can be found at http://paleobiodb.org/data1.1/.
 -   <pkg>rbison</pkg>: Wrapper to the USGS Bison API.
 [Source on GitHub](https://github.com/ropensci/rbison)